 The Wine Program and the Room

-The Michelin citation mentions wines available by the glass alongside what it describes as a fantastic wine cellar — an arrangement that matters more than it might initially appear.
+The Michelin citation mentions wines by the glass alongside a substantial wine cellar.
 In Belgian two-star rooms, the wine pairing is almost always offered as a set alongside the tasting menu, but glass availability allows for selective pairings and means the cellar is accessible to guests who want to explore without committing to a full pairing arc.
 The marble details and stylish interior signal a room designed to hold formality without creating distance.
 Sweet items served alongside coffee are noted as a particular strength in the Michelin entry.

 For comparable fine dining in the broader Belgian network, Bozar Restaurant in Brussels, Bartholomeus in Heist, d'Eugénie à Emilie in Baudour, L'Eau Vive in Arbre, La Durée in Izegem, Ralf Berendsen in Neerharen, and Sir Kwinten in Sint-Kwintens-Lennik each operate at the €€€€ tier with their own distinct regional and culinary identities.